eridur-de/mightyscape-1.2/README.md

 ### Python

 MightyScape relies on a Python interpreter.
-As we need to install some external dependencies (python modules, partially with C bindings), we cannot rely on the bundled Python version, which comes with Inkscape.
+As we need to install some external dependencies (python modules, partially with C bindings), we cannot rely on the bundled msys2 Python version, which comes with Inkscape.
 So we need to use a virtualenv on Linux or Python Setup on Windows.
+[Here](https://gitlab.com/inkscape/inkscape/-/blob/master/buildtools/msys2installdeps.sh?ref_type=heads) you can find a list of default modules Inkscape is shipped with.

 On Linux, Python is installed by default, so you don't have to do anything special except setting up a virtuanenv (see next chapter).
 On Windows we need to install separately.
 You can download it from https://www.python.org/downloads/windows/.
 After installation please review for correct environment variable adjustments.
 The command `py` or `python` has to be in `%PATH%` to be called by cmd (terminal).